Growth Hormone Schemes and Scams

 The Internet has added another dimension to the HGH marketplace.
 Thousands of Web sites and spam e-mailers are hawking the actual hormone; alleged HGH releasers; alleged oral hormone products (which can't work because any HGH would be digested); and/or "homeopathic HGH" products.

 HGH is useful for treating growth hormone deficiency in children and adults and has several other proven (FDA-approved) uses .
 But the American Association of Clinical Endocrinologists has warned that the clinical use of growth hormone as an anti-aging treatment or for patients with ordinary obesity is not recommended .

-Robert N. Butler, M.D., the noted gerontologist who founded and heads the International Longevity Center-USA has warned that, "So-called anti-aging medicine is largely a sham.
+Robert N. Butler, M.D., the noted gerontologist who founded and headed the International Longevity Center-USA warned that, "So-called anti-aging medicine is largely a sham.
 We simply do not have the equivalent of a blood pressure cuff for testing aging."
-He further states:
+He further stated:

 Although growth hormone levels decline with age, it has not been proven that trying to maintain the levels that exist in young persons is beneficial.
 It is conceivable that age-related hormonal changes may serve as useful markers of physiological aging.
 However, this has not been demonstrated experimentally for either humans or animals.
 Although hormone-replacement trials have yielded some positive results (at least in the short term), it is clear that negative side effects can also occur in the form of increased risk for cancer, cardiovascular disease, and behavior changes.